 Important: A designated assistant wearing gloves should be available to help the trained personnel assigned to collect the sample.
 This assistant should stand outside the patient room and help in sample preparation for transport, assist in the donning of personal protective equipment, or provide any additional equipment that may be needed in the process.

+Before entering patient room,

-Step 1: Before entering patient room, assemble all equipment (1st part)
+Step 1: Assemble all equipment (First part)

 Step 1a: Assemble equipment for collecting blood: